TeamHeka/medkit/docs/api/training.md

 For more details about all sub-packages, refer to {mod}`medkit.training`.
 :::

-## Trainable Components
+## Be `trainable` in medkit

+A component can implement the {class}`~.training.TrainableComponent` protocol to be trainable in medkit.
+With this protocol, you can define how to preprocess data, call the model and define the optimizer.
+Then, the {class}`~.training.Trainer` will use these methods inside the training / evaluation loop.

-The medkit {class}`~.training.TrainableComponent` protocol describes all the necessary methods to make a trainable component in medkit.
-An operation can contains a trainable component and expose it using the `make_trainable()` method.
+A trainable component could define how to train a model from scratch or fine-tune a pretrained model.
+As a first implementation, medkit includes {class}`~.text.ner.hf_entity_matcher_trainable.HFEntityMatcherTrainable`, a trainable version of {class}`~.text.ner.hf_entity_matcher.HFEntityMatcher`.
+As you can see, an operation can contains a trainable component and expose it using the `make_trainable()` method.

 :::{important}
 Currently, medkit only supports the training of components using **PyTorch**